JCalderan/xebicon2019-spinnaker-handson/part2/exercise2/README.md

 }
 ```

-A pipeline can always be trigger manually, even if it specify an automated trigger.
+A pipeline can always be trigger manually, even if it specifies an automated trigger.

 ## Parameters
 This section allows us to define parameters for our pipeline.
-Theses parameters can be accessed by downstream stages, and they take the form of key/value pairs with additional meta-data attached,
+These parameters can be accessed by downstream stages, and they take the form of key/value pairs with additional meta-data attached,
 as a default value and/or a set of options from which users can pick the value from.

 Parameters, as well as other variables injected in the pipeline execution context, can be referenced using the Spinnaker's [Pipeline Expression Language](https://www.spinnaker.io/reference/pipeline/expressions/).